-In this workshop, we will show how to draw, build and animate a cartoon character and the design of the scenes to produce a short film.
+In these animation tutorials, we will show how to draw, build and animate a cartoon character and the design of the scenes to produce a short film.
 This workshop includes the steps of painting the cartoon character, coloring and building the bones in them and controlling their actions.
 And ends with an explanation of how the viewer designed to produce a short film called “Fockle and the Bee”.

 Drawing and building a cartoon character takes place in several steps, beginning with planning and characterizing personal traits, and then starting drawing and coloring the character.